dntrply/Stock_Price_Prediction/README.md

 # Stock_Price_Prediction
-Sel contained module in just a few lines of code predicts future prices of any company in S&P 500 using all prices of S&P tickers using sci-kit learn
+Self contained module in just a few lines of code, predicts future prices of any company in S&P 500 using all prices of S&P tickers using sci-kit learn
 Run Note Book Predict_Stock_Prices.ipnb (other notebooks are inter-connected)
   1. downloads/updates latest S&P tickers
   2. downloads prices of all S&P tickers in a folder called 'prices' for the choosen date range